supercrabtree/hashbow/readme.md

 `hashbow boogers`

+Outputs `#BF5340`

+You can use `-s` and `-l` to modify saturation and lightness too.

+`hashbow boogers -s 50 -l 22`

+Outputs `#54241C`

-then color up your git logs, or like, something else that's cool
+now you can color up your git logs, or like, something else that's cool

 🙂️